flairysky/secretsobservatory/posts/poem_preface.md

 And so one of my hopes from these poems are to a certain degree analogous to what Srge's motivation for his textbooks was

-> "I want to stimulate thought, a do away with the general uptight feelings, which people often have about math" (S.L.)\end{quote}
+> "I want to stimulate thought, a do away with the general uptight feelings, which people often have about math" [ref:Lang1988]

 and that you will see that you can just use your **ordinary language** to express the ideas.

 > "the question of the usefulness of poetry arises only in periods of its decline, while in periods of its flowering, no one doubts its total uselessness."
 > - Boris Pastrnak

-##On the structure and types of the poems
+## On the structure and types of the poems

 Loosly speaking I differentiate among 3 poem types below, where each poem will take ideally a fomr of one of them, however crossovers are not excluded.